gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

 To address this issue and preserve the confidentiality of players' data, the new version of the game integrates **Zero-Knowledge Proofs (zk-SNARKs)**.
 With this technology, players' boards are stored locally, and no information about ship positions is transmitted to the network, ensuring both fairness and security in gameplay.

+Everyone can play the game via this link - [Play ZK Battleship](https://zk-battleship.vara.network/) (VARA tokens are required for gas fees).

 ### What Are Zero-Knowledge Proofs?

 **Zero-Knowledge Proofs (zk-SNARKs)** are a cryptographic technology that allows one party to prove to another that a certain statement is true without revealing any additional information.